Guy Molinari: A Life of Service (book)

 weeks old, entered Rikers Island jail.
 Molinari successfully "lobbied Gov. George Pataki to commute her sentence" and she was released a month later.
 Her law license was returned in 2000.

 The book, whose start can be traced to Feerick's pushing, discusses Molinari's success at convincing a then age 44 Rudy Giuliani to run for mayor of NYC, Giuliani's push for Molinari to run for Staten Island's Boro President, and the (2001) closing of Fresh Kills Landfill, "the largest .. in the world."

 Personal life

 Guy Molinari's daughter Susan succeeded him as a member of Congress.
 She is married to Bill Paxon, a former United States House Representative from Buffalo.

 Death and legacy

-After spending his final years in his home in Bay Terrace, Guy Molinari died of pneumonia on July 25, 2018, at the age of 89.
+Guy Molinari died of pneumonia on July 25, 2018, at the age of 89.

 In September 2003, a new Staten Island Ferry boat was built and was christened the Guy V. Molinari; it joined the New York City Department of Transportation fleet in September 2004, a year later.
 The boat continues to transport commuters and tourists between Staten Island and Manhattan.

 James S. A. Corey's novel Leviathan Wakes and its television adaptation, The Expanse, featured a spaceship named for Molinari.